Call for Participation in the Blue Waters Student Internship Program

 are available (in pdf format) to inform students and colleagues about this program.

 When is the Blue Waters Student Internship Program?

-A two-week workshop will be held May 25 through June 7 at the National Center for
+A two-week workshop will be held in late May at the National Center for Supercomputing

-Supercomputing Applications (NCSA) facilities on the University of Illinois Urbana-Champaign
+Applications (NCSA) facilities on the University of Illinois Urbana-Champaign campus.
+Interns

-campus.
-Interns are expected to work full-time over the Summer, and as their schedule allows
+are expected to work full-time over the Summer and as their schedules allow during the

-during the academic year.
-Work plans will need to be arranged by the student and faculty
+academic year.
+Work plans will need to be arranged by the student and faculty mentor and

 How do I apply for the Blue Waters Student Internship Program?